BlockchainMagic/SolAuditEstimator/README.md

 - Add 2 hours for every external call detected.
 - If other contracts are interacted with, add 5 hours.
 - For every detected advanced Solidity feature, add 3 hours.
+- If the contract is upgradeable, adjust accordingly (considering factors such as proxy patterns, data migration, and administrative functions).

 ### 5. **Compile and Report**: